jjmojojjmojo/jjmojojjmojo.github.io/_build/content/branching-git-with-pytest-3.rst

        Feel free to :code:`git checkout` if you need to reset your code, or jump around.

-       Use :code:`git stash` to keep any uncomitted changes for latter.
+       Use :code:`git stash` to keep any uncommitted changes for later.
 See `the git documentation <https://git-scm.com/book/en/v1/Git-Tools-Stashing>`__ for more information. |unicorn|

 Let's Add A Feature, Fix Another Bug, and *Step On Some Toes*!